Ritika8081/Cuboid/README.md

 ![Cuboid](assets/Game.png)

 Welcome to **Cuboid**, an innovative neurofeedback game where you control shapes using your brainwaves!
-Using real-time EEG signals, you guide different geometric shapes to the goal by increasing your **beta brainwave activity** — a truly mind-powered experience.
+Using real-time EEG signals, you guide geometric shapes to the goal by increasing your **beta brainwave activity** — a truly mind-powered experience.

 ----

 ## 🔗 Requirements

 - Neuro PlayGround Lite (NPG Lite) hardware device
-- Web Bluetooth-compatible browser (Chromium based browsers / Edge)
+- Web Bluetooth-compatible browser (Chrome / Edge)
 - Secure context (HTTPS or `localhost`) to access BLE

 ---